lalitmee/ud-memory-game/README.md

 ## Tips and Tricks

-There is only one and the most important tip for this game and that is:
+:sunglasses: There is only one and the most important tip for this game and that is:

 -   Try to remember the position of the cards.

 ## Benefits Of Playing

-This game will also tell you about your memory that how much it can remember.
+:muscle: This game will also tell you about your memory that how much it can remember. :muscle:

 <p style="text-align: center; font-weight: bold;">Thank you for playing the game</p>